 As the project manager, you would confirm that the required personnel would be assigned to the project team.
 If skill gaps exist, then you may need to fill those gaps with new hires, consultants, or other people from outside the team.

 - On-site consultants from the vendor that provided the voicemail software

 - Any quality assurance testers who validate that the system is working.

 Non-people resources include technology, materials, and equipment needed to complete the project deliverables.
 In other words, anything that is not a person that the project needs is included as part of the non-people resource plan.

-In order to successfully manage your voicemail project, you may include project management software to build the schedule and assign and monitor tasks.
-If the resource must be obtained, then it has a cost to the project, and must be included in the project budget.
+To successfully manage your voicemail project, you may include project management software to build the schedule and assign and monitor tasks.
+If the resource must be obtained, then it has a cost to the project and must be included in the project budget.

 For non-people resources, you should identify any tools needed for the management, communication, or success of the project.
-It should be noted whether the resources are already owned by the organization, or whether they need to be obtained.
+It should be noted whether the organization already owns the resources, or whether they need to be obtained.
 If they do need to be purchased, sources for the resource should be listed.

 Source: This work is adapted from Sophia Author Jeff Carroll.